-It is equally important to provide interfaces to partners that minimize potential security problems for them.
+It is equally important to provide such interfaces to partners that would minimize possible security problems for them.

 '''

-// Allows partners to set
+// Allows partners for setting

 // descriptions for their beverages

-PUT /v1/partner-api/{partner-id}←
+PUT /v1/partner-api/{partner-id}↔

 /recipes/lungo/info

 "<script>alert(document.cookie)</script>"

 '''

 '''

 // Returns the desciption

-GET /v1/partner-api/{partner-id}←
+GET /v1/partner-api/{partner-id}

 /recipes/lungo/info

 →

 "<script>alert(document.cookie)</script>"

 '''

-Such an interface directly creates a stored XSS vulnerability that potential attackers might exploit.
-While it is the partners' responsibility to sanitize inputs and display them safely, the large numbers work against you: there will always be inexperienced developers who are unaware of this vulnerability or haven't considered it.
-In the worst case, this stored XSS might affect all API consumers, not just a specific partner.
+Such an interface directly creates a stored XSS that potential attackers might exploit.
+While it's the responsibility of partners to sanitize inputs and safely display them, the big numbers are working against you: there always be inexperienced developers who are unaware of this vulnerability or haven't thought about it.
+In the worst case, this stored XSS might affect all the API consumers, not just a specific partner.

-In these situations, we recommend, first, sanitizing the data if it appears potentially exploitable (e.g. if it is meant to be displayed in the UI and/or is accessible through a direct link).
-Second, limiting the blast radius so that stored exploits in one partner's data space can't affect other partners.
+In these situations, first, we recommend sanitizing the data if it looks potentially exploitable (e.g., meant to be displayed in the UI and/or accessible by a direct link), and second, limit the blast radius so that stored exploits in one partner's data space can't affect other partners.
 If the functionality of unsafe data input is still required, the risks must be explicitly addressed: